pepe1973/kigyo/README.md

 #### Rules
 * Powerups can be used only for a specific amount (Usage).
 When it reaches 0 the powerup cannot be used anymore.
 * Snakes can have multiple powerups but they can have only 1 from each different type.
-* Snakes can pick up a powerup with the same type they already have, in this case the powerup Usage set back to maximum (they do not stack!).
-The point for picking it up is sumbitted of course.
+* Snakes can pick up a powerup with the same type they already have, in this case the powerup Usage gets set back to maximum (they do not stack!).
+The score for picking it up is sumbitted of course.
 * Passive powerups used up automatically when they are needed. (i.e. when hitting a wall)
 * Active powerups need to be activated by Snakes (safety measures need to be handled by powerup owners).
 * Powerups are lost when round ends or when game ends.